mankinskin/GameProject/README.md

 make run -j
 ```
 to run.
-You can see find the dependencies at the top of the Makefile
+You can find the dependencies at the top of the Makefile